 Usually when I am traveling to Miami, I actually fly into Miami International Airport (MIA).
 However this time it was way cheaper to fly to Fort Lauderdale instead.
-First, the departure times were more in my favor and second, I was able to get First Class to FLL for the price of coach to MIA.
-My flight had one connection in DFW and thats where everything went south.
+First, the departure times were more in my favor, and second, I was able to get First Class to FLL for the price of a coach ticket to MIA.
+My flight had one connection in DFW and that’s where everything went south.
 My original layover of 2,5 hours, got extended to 4 hours.
 I got a notification right when I got off the plane and sat in the Centurion Lounge in DFW.
 Once boarded there was another delay, because of a shortage of meal supplies for the flight.
-I got into FLL just before 1 a.m. and then had to get my bags, a rental car and drive about 40 minutes to the Hyatt Regency in Coral Gables.
+I got into FLL just before 1 a.m. and then had to get my bags, a rental car, and drive about 40 minutes to the Hyatt Regency in Coral Gables.
 Because of all that, I checked in at 2 a.m. and therefore had a very short first night.

 I have never been to the Hyatt Regency in Coral Gables before.
 It was easy to find by just following the navigation prompts of my car.
-I pulled straight up to the front entrance and walked inside to check in.
+I pulled straight up to the front entrance and walked inside to check-in.
 The receptionist at the front desk checked me in quickly and explained the basic hotel layout.
 He also told me that the parking garage is located at the back of the building.
 Be aware that there is another parking garage with a ramp going up, this is for the offices and not the hotel.
 The ramp for the hotel parking garage goes down and is also labeled with Hyatt Parking.
 To get into the garage, pull a ticket and come back to the front desk to have the pink ticket swapped out for a white ticket, which gives you in and out privileges for the parking garage.
 Max height for the garage is 6’7″ and drops down to 6’4″ at certain spots.
 There are markings but be aware of this.
 It was no problem to park my big SUV, a Ford Expedition EL, in the parking garage.
 The garage has an elevator and stairs leading up straight to the main lobby.
 No room key necessary to get in.
-In case you return to the property and the main entrance is busy, you can drive around to the back, pull a ticket to enter the garage and take it with you to the front desk.
+In case you return to the property and the main entrance is busy, you can drive around to the back, pull a ticket to enter the garage, and take it with you to the front desk.
 The only thing the front desk receptionist was off, was the breakfast time at the restaurant.
 More about it later.
 He let me keep my car at the main entrance drop off area to unload and take my bags up to the room.

 King Deluxe Room/Junior Suite with Pool Views (Room 754)